C4813/EVE-Trade-Tools-Price-Helper/readme.txt

 = Does this rely on WP-Cron? =
 No. As of 1.5.0, scheduled runs use an external system cron pinging a token-authenticated HTTP endpoint every minute.
 WP-Cron is no longer used.
 The Schedule tab shows the curl command and optional WP-CLI command to configure your cron service.

+= Where do I get the SDE ZIP? =
+Download it from https://developers.eveonline.com/static-data.
+The file is ~1 GB.
+If your host has strict upload limits, download it directly to the server via SSH/FTP and use the server-path option in the SDE Import card.

+= Do I need a PHP YAML extension? =
+No. The importer uses custom streaming line-by-line parsers that handle the SDE YAML format without any PHP extension.

+= Which files are used from the SDE ZIP? = marketGroups.yaml, metaGroups.yaml, types.yaml, typeMaterials.yaml, and blueprints.yaml.
+The importer finds them by basename regardless of their path inside the ZIP (e.g. sde/fsd/types.yaml works fine).

 == Changelog ==

+= 1.7.0 =
+* Breaking change: Fuzzwork import removed entirely.
+Static reference data is now imported directly from the official EVE Static Data Export (SDE) ZIP from developers.eveonline.com.
+A fresh install and new SDE import are required — no backward compatibility with 1.6.x.
+* New: ETT_SDE class with streaming line-by-line YAML parsers for all five required files.
+No PHP YAML extension needed; memory use stays low regardless of file size.
+* New: SDE Import admin card replaces the Fuzzwork Import card.
+Supports two import methods — Option A: ZIP file upload via browser; Option B: server-side absolute path for hosts where upload limits make the ~1 GB ZIP impractical to upload over HTTP.
+* New: Import runs as five sequential AJAX calls (one per YAML file) rather than a single synchronous form POST.
+A progress bar and step log update live as each file completes, showing the row count written per table.
+An animated ellipsis on the status line confirms activity during each step so the UI never appears frozen.
+* New: Market Groups card tree auto-populates immediately after a successful SDE import without requiring a page refresh.
+The Generate TypeIDs button is re-enabled at the same time.
+* New: SDE import Option A / Option B forms appear immediately when DB settings are saved and the schema becomes ready, without requiring a page refresh.
+* Changed: invMetaTypes is now populated from types.yaml — each type carries a metaGroupID field directly, so no separate source file is required.
+* Changed: industryActivityProducts is now populated from blueprints.yaml, filtering to manufacturing activities only (equivalent to the previous activityID = 1 filter on industryActivityProducts.csv).
+* Changed: Minimum PHP version raised to 8.0.
+* Removed: class-ett-fuzzwork.php and card-fuzzwork.php deleted.
+Uninstall cleans up ett_sde_last_import_meta only.

 = 1.6.2 =
 * Fixed: buy_max inflated by buy orders that cannot be fulfilled at the target station.
 ESI returns all buy orders region-wide; the plugin was filtering by location_id only, allowing wide-range buy orders to set an artificially high buy_max.
 Buy orders are now filtered by their range field — station-range orders must match the target station_id, solarsystem-range orders must match the hub system_id, region-range orders are always included, and jump-range orders are conservatively excluded.
 Secondary and tertiary structure sources are unaffected.